 The best way to avoid adverse effects when taking proteolytic enzymes is to consult with a specialist at Immunity Therapy Center who will design a personalized proteolytic enzyme supplement plan to meet your unique needs.
 Our team will work with you to determine which decisions will benefit you most with minimal side effects.

 At Immunity Therapy Center, we take the wellness of our patients very seriously, and we want to help you achieve the best treatment outcomes.
-Contact us today to learn more about how systemic enzymes assist with your health goals and enzyme therapy for cancer.
+Contact us today to learn more about how systemic enzymes assist with your overall health goals and other alternative therapies you can consider to effectively address your cancer.

 Dr. Carlos Bautista is a Board Certified Medical Doctor.
 He received his Medical Degree from Universidad Autónoma de Baja California and has more than 20 years of experience working with Alternative Medicine to treat cancer, autoimmune diseases, chronic degenerative diseases, and infectious diseases.
 He opened Immunity Therapy Center in 2007 with the goal of providing the highest quality medical care for more than 5,000 patients.